dsnezhkov/coalmine/README.md

 ## Coalmine: De-mining canaries in common file formats used for detection

 ### Objective
-Windows-based on-prem file checking for canaries prior to opening them in readers (e.g. Acrobat, Word, etc.) or navigating to folders (e.g. folder ini).
-Detection is based on the idea that we can capture the endpoint communication mechanism for detection beacons - navigation to external URLs, UNCs, etc. This utility is mostly about canarytokens.org setup but can be extended to cover other detctions.
+On-prem file checking for canaries prior to opening them in readers (e.g. Acrobat, Word, etc.) or navigating to folders (e.g. folder ini).
+Detection is based on the idea that we can capture the endpoint communication mechanism for detection beacons - navigation to external URLs, UNCs, etc. This utility is mostly about canarytokens.org setup but can be extended to cover other detections.

 TLDR:
 Less detection, more fun.
 Don't step on a mine, coalmine!